gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 $ sudo tar x -C /mnt/sdX2/ -f core-image-minimal-zc702-zynq7.tar.gz
 ```

+{{% note %}}
-**NOTE: If you now insert this SD into windows, you should be able to see the files on the first (boot) partition, but not those on the second partition.**
+If you now insert this SD into windows, you should be able to see the files on the first (boot) partition, but not those on the second partition.
+{{% /note %}}

 uEnv.txt should contain information similar to the following: